1. What is a community college (junior college)?

 Grade Point Average (GPA) is calculated by dividing the total amount of grade points earned by the total amount of unit hours attempted.
 Your grade point average may range from 0.0 to a 4.0.
 Colleges and universities consider each students GPA when determining qualifications for admissions.
 F-1 students must maintain at least a 2.0 GPA to maintain status.
 Universities may require at least a 2.5 GPA for admissions.

-Please visit Peralta’s Student Center (Passport).
+Students receive an email with their login credentials and link to Peralta’s Student Center (Passport).
 You will need to know your Campus ID (a number given by Peralta) or your Social Security Number and full date of birth.

 Current Schedule of Classes/Catalogs.
 You may also purchase these in the Bookstore on campus.